Odeneho-Calculus/kalxjs/KALXJS-FRAMEWORK/docs/api/ai.md

 # AI API Reference

-This document provides a comprehensive reference for the AI module in KalxJS v2.1.14, which enables AI capabilities in your applications.
+This document provides a comprehensive reference for the AI module in KalxJS, which enables AI capabilities in your applications.

 ## Installation

-The AI capabilities are available through the `@kalxjs/ai` package (v1.2.11), which can be installed separately or used through the core package:
+The AI capabilities are available through the `@kalxjs/ai` package, which can be installed separately or used through the core package:

 ```bash
 # Install latest version